cspr-rad/actus-spec/spec/main.typ

 number.)
 For example, one USD can be represented as `100` cents if the quantisation factor is chosen to be 100.

+An amount must have a range of at least 64 bits ($[0 ..
+2^64]$).

 #todo(
-  "Specify i64 vs i128.
+  "Specify u64 vs u128.
 Are 128 bits necessary?
 Probably, if people choose their quantisation factor too large or we want to future-proof against inflation(?).", )

-#todo(
-  "Specify i64 vs u64: we probably want separate types for positive amounts and possibly-negative amounts.", )

 #examples("amount")